MicrosoftDocs/PowerShell-Docs/dsc/configurations.md

 		}
 	}
 }

+MyDscConfiguration
 ```

 In this example, you specify the name of the node by passing it as the $ComputerName parameter when you [compile the configuraton](# Compiling the configuration).
 The name defaults to "localhost".

 ## Compiling the configuration
 Before you can enact a configuration, you have to compile it into a MOF document.
 You do this by calling the configuration like you would a PowerShell function.
+The last line of the example containing only the name of the configuration, calls the configuration.
 >__Note:__ To call a configuration, the function must be in global scope (as with any other PowerShell function).
 You can make this happen either by "dot-sourcing" the script, or by running the
 >configuration script by using F5 or clicking on the __Run Script__ button in the ISE.
 To dot-source the script, run the command `. .\myConfig.ps1` where `myConfig.ps1` is the name of the
 >script file that contains your configuration.